Cycling and bicycles in Dubai and UAE

 Bicycles and public transport in Dubai

-- As far as we know, it is not permitted to take bicycles on buses or the Dubai Metro.
+- As far as we know, it is not permitted to take bicycles on buses or the Dubai Metro, whether folding or not.

 - Bicycle stands are being installed at Dubai Metro stations during 2012.
 An Emirates 24-7 report on 13 March 2012 said The RTA had announced that by the end of the first quarter of this year it would have constructed as many as 3,000 bicycle parking spaces for Dubai Metro users to encourage cycling and to encourage an integrated and sustainable transport system.